Statement on Diversity and nondiscrimination

 4. The Americans with Disabilities Act of 1990 (Public Law 101-336), the purpose of which is to afford the disabled equal opportunity and full participation in life activities and to prohibit discrimination based on disability in employment, public service, public accommodations, telecommunications, and transportation.

-5. The Age Discrimination Act of 1975, which prohibits discrimination on the basis of age in programs and activities of the college.
+5. The Age Discrimination Act of 1975, which prohibits discrimination on the basis of age in programs and activities of Oak Valley.

 6. The Age Discrimination in Employment Act of 1967, which prohibits discrimination against persons aged 40 and over regarding employment decisions.

-7. Title IX of the Education Amendments of 1972, which prohibits all forms of discrimination on the basis of sex (including sexual harassment and sexual assault) in programs and activities of the university, except where the university has been granted exemptions based on its religious tenets.
+7. Title IX of the Education Amendments of 1972, which prohibits all forms of discrimination on the basis of sex (including sexual harassment and sexual assault) in programs and activities of Oak Valley, except where Oak Valley has been granted exemptions based on its religious tenets.

 8. The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC §1092(f)) (“Clery Act”) which requires colleges and universities to disclose information about crime on and around their campuses.
 This includes recent amendments to the Clery Act under the Campus SaVE Act and Violence Against Women Act, which deals with incidents of sexual assault, domestic and dating violence, and stalking.

-As a religious institution, the university is exempted from certain provisions of the above laws and regulations relating to discrimination on the basis of religion.
+As a religious institution, Oak Valley is exempted from certain provisions of the above laws and regulations relating to discrimination on the basis of religion.

 Policies and Procedures Regarding Discrimination, Sexual misconduct, Domestic & Dating Violence, and Stalking (“Policy”)

 I. Non-discrimination Policy

 The College deplores the unfair treatment of individuals based on race, color, national origin, gender, socio-economic status, age, disability, or cultural differences regardless whether such treatment is intentional or resulting from careless or insensitive behavior.
 Rather, employees and members of the student body should embrace the expectation of Scripture to love God with all their being and their neighbors as themselves.

 II.
 Sexual Misconduct Policy